nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

 The "Register a patient" use case creates a new temporary patient registration, or re-activates an existing "inactive" patient registration as a temporary patient registration within the GP practice system ([Definition of a GP Connect active patient](/overview_glossary.html#active-patient)).

-This specification describes a single use case.
+This page describes a single use case.
 For complete details and background please see the [Foundations capability bundle](foundations.html).

 {% include note.html content="This API use case is designed only to support the need to  register a **temporary** patient at a federated organisation as an enabler for federated appointment bookings.
 It does not change a patient's registered practice information as held on the Personal Demographics Service (PDS)." %}